 The growth plate is the weakest area of your puppies growing skeleton, weaker than the nearby ligaments and tendons that connect bones to other bones and muscles.
 In a puppy, a serious injury to a joint is more likely to damage a growth plate than the ligaments that stabilize the joint.
 An injury that would cause a sprain in an adult dog can be associated with a growth plate injury in a puppy.

-Growth plate injuries often heal well, however, the most frequent complication is the premature cessation of bone growth.
-The affected bone grows less than it would have without the injury.
+Growth plate injuries often heal well.
+However, the most frequent complication is the premature closure of the growth plate.
+When the growth plate closes early, the affected bone grows less than it would have without the injury.
 The result may be a limb that is shorter than the opposite, uninjured limb.
 If only part of the growth plate is injured, growth may be uneven and the limb may become crooked.

 How Do Growth Plate Injuries Happen?

 Most growth plate injuries happen from falling or twisting.
 Fast-moving activities and too much repetition are also common causes.

 So while it may be fun to watch your puppy slip and slide on your hardwood floor, or jump off your sofa, these activities increase the risk of growth plate injuries.